j50n/deno-proc/src/transforms/SPEC.md

 **Testing**: All transformers must have comprehensive error tests covering invalid input scenarios.

 ### Header Handling

-**Flow-through**: Headers are treated as regular data rows.
+**Flow-through Design**: Headers are treated as regular data rows.
 Callers extract headers as needed.
 This avoids object creation overhead compared to header-based object mapping.

+**Design Decision**: Transform functions do NOT process headers specially:
+- Headers are returned as the first row of data (if present)
+- No automatic header extraction or object key mapping
+- No validation of column counts against headers
+- Users must handle header processing in their application code if needed

+**Column Count**: Transform functions do NOT guarantee consistent column counts:
+- Rows may have different numbers of fields
+- No validation that all rows match header column count
+- Malformed data may produce rows with varying field counts
+- Users should validate column consistency in their application if required

+This design prioritizes performance and flexibility over convenience, allowing users to implement their own header and validation logic as needed.

 ## Testing Strategy